danigcfh/Activity_tracking/README.md

 This work © 2024 by Daniela González is licensed under CC BY-NC-SA 4.0

-## Activity Tracking Scripts
+## Activity Tracking Project

 ### Description
-This repository contains three R scripts designed for tracking daily activities and analytics, including difficulty, mood, sleep, and exercise, to help analyze personal productivity and well-being.
+This repository contains a shiny r app thought for tracking activities, as well as all R scripts used for its development.
+I originally developed it to help me analyze personal productivity and well-being by objectifying my feelings and their impact on my productivity.
+The logic for how different factors affect different measurements (for example, how sleep impacts tasks difficulty) can be found in the R files within this repository, primaraly in the Functions.R script.
 It's a personal initiative to track my daily activities, mood and how these things interact.

 ### Support this project